 A template of each study site's approved informed consent will be stored in the Sponsor's clinical document repository.

-c. eCRF Documentation for Future Biomedical Research Specimens d.
-Future Biomedical Research Specimen(s)
+3. eCRF Documentation for Future Biomedical Research Specimens

 Documentation of participant consent for future biomedical research will be captured in the eCRFs.
 Any specimens for which such an informed consent cannot be verified will be destroyed.